bratwurst-productions/LCR-Game/README.md

 ![LCROnline_Mockup](https://user-images.githubusercontent.com/46508146/56332224-1db49880-6155-11e9-9797-3b8e2d210599.png)

-Our application is currently planned to utilize two APIs.

-The first API is called Avataaars Generator, and will be used to generate every player's unique avatar for the duration of the game.
+Our application uses an API called [Avataaars Generator](https://getavataaars.com) to generate every player's unique avatar for the duration of the game.
+In later versions we would like to add animations by utilizing this library's built-in variations of certain elements of the avatar to cause the avatar to emote in reaction to that player's roll.

-The second API will be last.fm, and will be used to find a last.fm internet radio station (turned using the search by tag feature), for the purpose of playing music for each individual player if he or she so chooses.
-The default option will be no music, but the user will be able to select a genre of music to listen to if he or she would like.
+We also plan to support "spectating" and new games / multiple games in future iterations of this app.